AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-localization.md

 ---
 # Localization of user interface elements{#localization-of-user-interface-elements}

-Certain content that the eCatalog Viewer displays is subject to localization, including zoom buttons, page change buttons, thumbnail button, full screen button, close button, and scroll bar buttons.
+Certain content that the eCatalog Viewer displays is subject to localization, including zoom buttons, page change buttons, thumbnail button, full-screen button, close button, and scroll bar buttons.

 Every textual content in the viewer that can be localized is represented by a special Viewer SDK identifier called SYMBOL.
-Any SYMBOL has a default associated text value for the English locale ( `"en"`) supplied with the out-of-the-box viewer, and also may have user-defined values set for as many locales as needed.
+Any SYMBOL has a default-associated text value for the English locale ( `"en"`) supplied with the out-of-the-box viewer, and also may have user-defined values set for as many locales as needed.

 When the viewer starts, it checks the current locale to see if there is a user-defined value for each supported SYMBOL in the locale.
 If there is, it uses the user-defined value; otherwise, it falls back to the out-of-the-box default text.